Jeremy Kewley: Producer

 In 1986, he wrote and produced the short thriller The Lake, and co-produced and co-directed the comedy The Skateboard Saga (1987) which won the 1987 Film Victoria Trophy; was named Best Short Film at the 1987 Melbourne International Film Festival; won Best Film at the 1987 Ten Best On 8 Film Festival.

 He has produced over 200 television commercials and from 1989 to 1991 he was one of the writers and presenters and Associate Producer of Network Ten's Candid Camera On Australia and TVNZ's Candid Camera On New Zealand.

 In 2003, he wrote, directed and appeared in the short comedy film Image Is Everything, shot as part of the Celebrity Film-maker Challenge for the Newcastle Shoot Out in NSW.

 In 2000, he co-produced Funny By George: The George Wallace Story for ABC-TV, a one-hour documentary that detailed the life and times of George Wallace – Australia's great vaudeville performer and first comedy "movie star".

 In 2001, he co-wrote and produced Young Talent Time Tells All, which became one of the highest rating Network Ten programs of the year, and in 2003 he created and co-produced a three-hour "special edition" DVD titled Young Talent Time: The Collection for Universal Pictures.

 Radio

 Between 2010 and 2013, Kewley appeared on Denis Walter's afternoon radio program on 3AW in a regular segment called Trivia with Jeremy Kewley.

 Child sex abuse allegations and conviction

 In December 2014, Kewley was charged with, and on 26 November 2015 he pleaded guilty to, multiple child sex offences.
 His abuses took place between 1989 and 2011.
 Most of his 16 victims, boys aged 9 to 14, were assaulted in 2011 during a series of screen tests.

-On 17 May 2016, Kewley was sentenced to 23 months imprisonment on the charges which he pleaded guilty to.
-Kewley, then 55, pleaded guilty to 19 charges, including indecent acts with a child under 16, indecent assault, and making and possessing child pornography, which occurred between 1989 and 2011.
+Kewley pleaded guilty to 19 charges, including indecent acts with a child under 16, indecent assault, and making and possessing child pornography, which occurred between 1989 and 2011.
+On 17 May 2016, Kewley was sentenced to 23 months imprisonment.

 On 28 November 2018, concerns were raised that Kewley had worked at a Victorian primary school during the Victorian state election.